bitcoindevkit/bitcoindevkit.org/content/blog/2021/spending_policy_demo.md

 A. **three** out of **three** signers must sign spending transaction input [UTXO](https://developer.bitcoin.org/glossary.html)s, **OR**

-B. **two** out of **three** signers must sign **AND** the input UTXOs must be in a block mined a set relative time before the block of the spending transaction
+B. **two** out of **three** signers must sign **AND** the input UTXOs must be a relative number of blocks older than the spending transaction's block

-In a real-world wallet a longer relative time-lock would probably be used, but we chose a short time-lock to make testing easier.
+In a real-world wallet a longer relative time-lock would probably be used, but we chose a two block time-lock to make testing easier.

 *Note: If you repeat these instructions on your own your extended keys, addresses, and other values will be different than shown in this post, but the end results should be the same.*